FWC Wildlife Health Program

 The FWC Wildlife Health unit conducts surveillance for several wildlife diseases.

 - Highly Pathogenic Avian Influenza (HPAI)

 FWC monitors hunter-harvested waterfowl and live-captured waterfowl and investigates bird deaths for HPAI, a disease that can cause human deaths.
-Using an on-line form at http://MyFWC.com/bird, the public or other agencies can report bird deaths.
+Using an online form, the public or other agencies can report bird deaths.
 The information is relayed to veterinarians and biologists in real time.

 - Chronic Wasting Disease (CWD) in Deer

 This disease, believed to be caused by a prion, is similar to bovine spongiform encephalopathy and scrapie.
 CWD is the only infectious prion disease known to occur in wildlife.
 Active surveillance involves random sampling of hunter-killed and road-killed deer.
 Passive or targeted surveillance involves necropsy and testing of deer found sick or dead of unknown causes.
 The public, other agencies, and biologists can report suspicious cases by calling the CWD hotline at 1-866-293-9282 (1-866-CWD-WATCH).
 The line is monitored seven days a week, 365 days a year.
 Necropsies are conducted by FWC wildlife veterinarians and wildlife health biologists at the FWC Wildlife Research Laboratory in Gainesville, FL.